Date: 10 - 11 April 2024

 Course format: This is a hybrid course, being offered in person at the BIICL office in Russell Square, London and virtually.

-This course is also running in autumn 2023.
-Click here to find out more.
+This course is also running in autumn 2024.
+Find out more

 Member discount: 15% discount for individual members of BIICL